“Slip slidin’ away, slip slidin’ away, You know the nearer your destination, the more you’re slip slidin’ away” – Paul Simon

 Now you have to understand, while noon might still seem early to some people, by that point in the day I’ve been up for eight hours.
 For a “normal” 7 a.m. riser, that’s the equivalent of checking email at 3 p.m.
 I’m still not at Mark Ford’s level, but still, it’s incredible progress for a former addict.

 Equally as important, I’ve set a deadline of 4:30 p.m. as the cut-off for reading any email that day.
 No more checking email at 8 p.m. and getting wound up about something that can – and should – wait until the next afternoon.

 In his interview, Evans also brought up a factor that was missing from my system, one that might have been allowing my dedication to slip away.
 That missing factor was having either a punishment for failure or a reward for successfully sticking to the desired behavior.
 I’ve since implemented these for my email schedule.

 If I give in and check email before noon, my punishment is to go without reading the website and blogs of great authors that I enjoy each day at lunch.
 My reward for sticking to the plan is simply a feeling of great accomplishment, for I know that I’ve been a better steward of my time and that more essays have been written and products created.
 That feeling of product completion is the ultimate reward for me.

 Since implementing this new email schedule, the results have been overwhelmingly positive.
-My writing production has almost doubled and my work-related stress has decreased (not that I was under enormous pressure, but it’s a great feeling to get my newsletters done far ahead of deadlines).
+My writing production has almost doubled and my work-related stress has decreased.
+It’s a great feeling to get my newsletters done far ahead of deadlines.

 And most importantly, this time I’m sticking to it.
 No more letting my goal of waiting until noon to check email to slip slide away.
 It’s now a rule with both punishments and rewards.